owtotwo/SimplestTodo/Readme.md

     checkbox.)
     `$ echo "export GITHUB_ACCESS_TOKEN=<your_personal_access_token_here>" >>
      ~/.profile && source ~/.profile`
+   And check it by:
+    `$ echo $GITHUB_ACCESS_TOKEN`
+   It will display your personal access token if you success to set the environment variable.

 3. Synchronization (through gist)
    (Ps: This action will merge the todo items between local and non-local.
 It will create a gist